svarsha4/Predicting-Turbine-Failure/README.md

 ## Acknowledgements:

-We give credit to Drew Covington, Theresa Sheridan, and Jack Schwartz for providing code that we ended up using to help answer the business problem.
+We give credit to Drew Covington, Theresa Sheridan, and Jack Schwartz for providing us some code that we ended up using to help answer the business problem.
 Additionally, we give credit to Landon Norkus for providing us the weather data.

 ## Sources: